-The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-Although the means of data protection adopted in the Service is commercially acceptable, we cannot guarantee its absolute security.
+The security of the user's data is important, but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
+Although the means of data protection adopted in the Service is commercially acceptable, there is no guarantee of its absolute security.